ded32/LLCCEP/README.md

 # LLCCEP

-This Low-Level Code Compilation and Execution Platform is an LLVM-like, but simpled a some.
+This Low-Level Code Compilation and Execution Platform is a JVM-like, but simpled a some.
 It now supports only assembly language compilation to binary files.
-The syntax is ARM-like, but instruction set is reduced a some.
+The syntax is x86-like, but instruction set is reduced, and modified a some.
 The language is more flexible than Intel or AT&T assembly.
-The changes between ARM and LLCCEP assembly:
-- Register's indication begins with '&' character, not 'r'
-- There are only 7 conditions
-- There are no branches.
-- There are arithmetics, syscalls, FP-working rountines placed

 # TODO LIST
 Watch around difference between JIT execution on Linux and BSD-family OSs.